Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Jaguars stats and trends

-- Jacksonville has one win against the spread in five games this season.
+- So far this year Jacksonville has one win against the spread.

 - Jacksonville's games this season have gone over the total in two out of five opportunities (40%).

-- The Jaguars have turned the ball over 11 times this season, five more turnovers than the Dolphins have forced (6).
+- The Jaguars have turned the ball over five more times (11 total) than the Dolphins have forced a turnover (6) this season.

 Home and road insights